Matt Olson Preview, Player Props: Braves vs. Cubs

 Matt Olson At The Plate

-- Olson leads Atlanta in total hits (166) this season while batting .281 with 83 extra-base hits.
+- Olson has 167 hits, which is tops among Atlanta hitters this season, while batting .281 with 83 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 20th in batting average, 10th in on-base percentage, and third in slugging.
+- Among the qualified batters in MLB play, he ranks 22nd in batting average, 10th in on-base percentage, and third in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.